kriventsov/deep_learning_ubuntu_setup/README.md

 When creating these instructions, for certain parts I used several excellent tutorials available online which are cited within the file.

-Of course, if you choose to follow these instructions you are doing it at your own risk.
+Of course, if you choose to follow my approach you are doing it at your own risk.
 I provide no guarantees and will assume no liability for any results you might have. :)